 “And what struck me from this discussion was how critical buy-in at senior level to this will be,” he said.
 “Both in ensuring priority is given to supporting positive mental health among the staff, but also in setting an example – that talking about mental health is to be encouraged.”

-Prince William launches new workplace wellbeing programme websiteThe Mental Health at Work programme has been developed by Prince William and MIND.
+Prince William launches workplace wellbeing programme websiteThe Mental Health at Work programme has been developed by Prince William and Mind.
 It brings together advice and training that employers can use to improve employee wellbeing.
 Read here for details of the Mental Health at Work initiative.

 SHP - Health and Safety News, Legislation, PPE, CPD and Resources